codeforamerica/coro-fellows-training/DesignThinkingAndIteration.md

 - Show prototypes to the people it should enable or that will use the service (get their feedback)
 - Fail early

-# Test
+## Test / Iterate

-(more to come, blend with iterative workflow)

-# Iterative Workflow

-- Work in Small Pieces
+- Deliver in small parts (i.e. work incrementally)
 - Continually check-in / make sure assumption and decisions at beginning are still true
 - Work together / cross discipline